Clean numerical simulation (CNS) of three-dimensional turbulent Kolmogorov flow: Results of clean numerical simulation

 The energy cascade is one of most important characteristic of turbulent flow \cite{pope2001turbulent}.
-The spatio-temporally averaged scale-to-scale energy flux $\langle \Pi^{[l]} \rangle$ of the 3D turbulent Kolmogorov is as shown in Fig.~\ref{EF}, where $\langle \rangle$ is an operator defined by (\ref{average_xyzt}) and $ \Pi^{[l]} $ is defined by (\ref{energy-flux}) in Appendix B. Note that the CNS benchmark solution has the {\em inverse} energy cascade when $l >0.05$, where kinetic energy transfers from smaller scale to larger ones so as to remain the large-scale spatial symmetry (\ref{spatial-symmetry}) of the 3D turbulent Kolmogorov flow, but has the direct energy cascade in the small scales when $l < 0.05$, respectively.
+The spatio-temporally averaged scale-to-scale energy flux $\langle \Pi^{[l]} \rangle$ of the 3D turbulent Kolmogorov is as shown in Fig.~\ref{EF}, where $\langle \rangle$ is an operator defined by (\ref{average_xyzt}) and $ \Pi^{[l]} $ is defined by (\ref{energy-flux}) in Appendix~C. Note that the CNS benchmark solution has the {\em inverse} energy cascade near the forcing scale $l = 0.05$, where kinetic energy transfers from smaller scale to larger ones so as to remain the large-scale spatial symmetry (\ref{spatial-symmetry}) of the 3D turbulent Kolmogorov flow, but has the direct energy cascade in the small scales, respectively.
 However, on the contrary, the DNS result {\em always} maintains the {\em direct} energy cascade, say, $\langle \Pi^{[l]} \rangle>0$ for {\em all} scales and the energy {\em always} transfers from larger to smaller ones.
-This is mainly because, unlike the CNS benchmark solution, the DNS result loses the large-scale spatial symmetry (\ref{spatial-symmetry}) of the flow when the {\em random} numerical noise, which has {\em no} spatial symmetry at all, is exponentially enlarged to the {\em same} order of magnitude as the exact solution $s_{exact}$ at $t\approx 100$.
-Therefore, the energy cascade of the DNS result is {\em qualitatively} different from that of the CNS benchmark solution: this again indicates the huge deviation of the DNS result from the CNS benchmark solution of the NS equations considered in this paper.
+This is mainly because, unlike the CNS benchmark solution, the spatiotemporal trajectory given by DNS within $t>100$ loses the large-scale spatial symmetry (\ref{spatial-symmetry}) of the flow when the {\em random} numerical noise, which has {\em no} spatial symmetry at all, is exponentially enlarged to the {\em same} order of magnitude as the exact solution $s_{exact}$ at $t\approx 100$.
+Therefore, the energy cascade of the DNS result in $t\in[100,500]$ is {\em qualitatively} different from that of the CNS benchmark solution: this again indicates the significant deviation of the DNS result from the CNS benchmark solution of the NS turbulence considered in this paper.
+This is easy to understand from the mathematical viewpoint: the CNS result that is a very accurate solution of the Navier-Stokes turbulence is one thing, but the DNS result (when $t >100$) that is {\em far away} from the true solution of the {\em same} Navier-Stokes turbulence is a completely different thing, so certainly their energy cascades are different.
+In other words, the CNS result is the solution of a dynamic system {\em without disturbances}, but the DNS result (when $t>100$) is the solution of a dynamic system {\em with stochastic disturbances}: these two dynamic systems are essentially quite different.
+It should be emphasized that the energy cascade given by DNS result in $t\in[0,90]$ (see Fig.~\ref{EF-t90} of Appendix~A) qualitatively supports our CNS result shown in Fig.~\ref{EF}.
 Note that energy cascade is one of the most important property of turbulence.
-Unfortunately, the numerical experiment based on DNS mentioned in this paper possibly might mislead us in physics.
+Unfortunately, the numerical experiment based on DNS mentioned in this paper may lead to unreliable conclusions.

 Note that, although the DNS result has {\em direct} energy cascade for all scales, say, energy always transfers from larger to smaller scale, its numerical noise has been enlarged exponentially from a micro-level to a macro-level until $t \approx 100$, as shown in Fig.~\ref{delta}.
 In other words, even the {\em direct} energy cascade {\em cannot} stop the expansion of the artificial numerical noise of DNS.
 This highly suggests that the noise-expansion should have {\em no} relationship with energy cascade: it is an essential property of turbulence, say, turbulence is chaotic in essence.
 This fundamental property of turbulence is called ``noise-expansion cascade'', which was currently discovered by Liao and Qin \cite{Liao-2025-JFM-NEC}: all disturbances at different orders of magnitude to the initial condition of the NS equations increase separately, say, one by one like an inverse cascade, to macro level, and each of them is capable of completely altering the characteristics (such as the vorticity spatial symmetry) of turbulent flow.
 Note that energy cascade is essentially different from ``noise-expansion cascade'': the former describes the energy distribution in {\em spatial} dimension, but the latter is about the disturbance expansion in {\em temporal} dimension.